RamyGendy/Object-Count-Tracking-Using-AWS-Sagemaker/README.md

-# Project Overview: Object Count Tracking Using AWS Sagemaker
+# Object Count Tracking Using AWS Sagemaker

+## Project Overview

-## Inventory Monitoring at Distribution Centers
+### Inventory Monitoring at Distribution Centers

 Distribution centers often use robots to move objects as a part of their operations.
 Objects are carried in bins which can contain multiple objects.